10 things to know about the US midterm elections

 Are these election races the year of women?

 Definitely.
-This year, a record 257 women are vying for seats in the House of Representatives and Senate.
-Also, a record number of women are running for governor of the state, and in some counties, women are competing among themselves.
+This year, a record 257 women are vying for seats in the House and Senate.
+There are also record numbers of women running for state governor, and in some districts women are competing against each other.

-Also, women are less supportive of Trump and his policies than men.
-According to a Post-ABC poll, 66% of women disapprove of Donald Trump's acting as president, compared with 54% of men.
-The most critical of the president are women with higher education and minorities, which in turn will affect the chances of the Republican candidates.
+Women are also less supportive of Trump and his policies than men.
+According to a Post-ABC poll, 66% of women disapprove of the way Donald Trump is performing as president, compared with 54% of men.
+Women with higher education and those belonging to minorities are most critical of the president, which, in turn, will affect the chances of Republican candidates.

 Is the voter's voice protected?